 Lets you define three different bars.
 For each one, you can set the color and width, and choose between vertical and horizontal.

-5. When you're finished customizing the highlighting tools, press Esc.
-Your selections are saved.
+- 5. Use the arrow buttons (control panel) or the Enter button (remote control) to make your selections. - 6.
+When you're finished customizing the highlighting tools, press Esc.
+Your selection(s) are saved.

 Creating Your Own Startup Screen